caikit/website/docs/architecture_layers.md

 Combining these two ingredients into a concrete asset is typically framed as the `training` work.
 Using the resulting combined asset to replicate the process is the `inference` work.

-One key observation is that when an `inference` job executes, it _must_ use the same **algorithm** that was used to create the `model` artifacts in the first place, otherwise there can be no guarantee that the model will accurately reproduce the learned approximation to the process that resulted from `training`.
+One key observation is that when an `inference` job executes, it _must_ use the same **algorithm** that was used to create the `model` artifacts in the first place.
+Otherwise there can be no guarantee that the model will accurately reproduce the learned approximation to the process that resulted from `training`.
 In software, this often means controlling as many variables as possible between `training` and `inference`.
 These variables can include things like preprocessing steps, software package versions, hardware driver versions, etc.

 In `caikit`, the [module](https://github.com/caikit/caikit/blob/main/caikit/core/modules/base.py) abstraction provides the base for implementing the **algorithm** for both `training` and `inference` in a single location so that these variables can be explicitly controlled for.
 The key functions that a `module` expects are `train`, `save`, `load`, and `run`.
-Depending on the usecase, each of these may be optional, but canonically a `module` which defines all of these functions provides a fully encapsulated and repeatable model template.
+Depending on the use case, each of these might be optional.
+Canonically, a `module` that defines all of these functions provides a fully encapsulated and repeatable model template.

 **module_example.py**